Smarter, simpler, wastewater solutions for new homes.

 Mata separates solids from raw sewage and then dehydrates and steralizes them for disposal.
 The inclusion of two solids bins allows one bin to be filling while the second is drying.
 Solids are removed and the bins swapped once every 4-12 weeks depending on your usage.

-Join our waitlist now!
+Join Mata waitlist now!

 Schedule A Call